jamesjtb/uesrpg-3ev4/README.md

 - Creatures: Full stats and tokens on creatures from Scrolls of People, Beasts, Undeath, Oblivion, Ayleids, Dwemer, etc. More will be added in the future
 - Items: Full stats and hand drawn images for all weapons/armor, generic alchemy ingredients, and soul gems in core rulebook along with some other commonly used items
 - Spells: Full stats for all spells included in the core rulebook
-- Macros: Macro library for rolling most dice rolls on the character sheet for those who prefer to use the hotbar instead of rolling directly from the sheet (Most of these macros currently do not function fully.
-They will be updated in future updates)
+- Macros: Macro library for rolling most dice rolls on the character sheet for those who prefer to use the hotbar instead of rolling directly from the sheet
 - Talents: A compendium filled with all of the core rulebook talents in addition to many others from the Scroll of Oblivion, Book of Circles, and others
 - Traits: A compendium filled with many of the traits in the core rulebook among others
 - Powers: A compendium filled with many of the powers from the core rulebook and others